 This legislation requires that the cropping of ears, docking of tails, removal of dew-claws and caesarian section procedures performed on dogs and cats be performed under anesthesia by a licensed veterinarian.

-Currently, no standards exist for these painful and sometimes life threatening procedures.
-They are frequently performed by unqualified people using inappropriate and painful methods.
+Before passage of this bill, no standard existed for these painful and sometimes life threatening procedures.
+They were frequently performed by unqualified people using inappropriate and painful methods.

 - Telephone Bills – Third-Party Vendor Billing